 These maps are meant to provide a general guide, and illustrate how such indexes may be useful.
 They are not a substitute for reviewing your site individually.
 Your location and stakeholder community may have additional or differing criteria, or may desire simpler or more complex risk assignments.

 This map shows where there is greater risk to the groundwater supply based on depth to groundwater, land use, and soil characteristics.
 Darker colors represent areas where more two or more of these metrics overlap, indicating greater potential groundwater vulnerability.
-For more details on how the Groundwater risk index was developed, see our recent blog post.

 Surface Water Quality

 This map shows where there is greater risk to surface water conditions based on land cover, riparian area cover, and the location of dams (i.e., half mile buffer around dam locations).
-Darker colors represent areas of greater potential surface water risk. blog post.
+Darker colors represent areas of greater potential surface water risk.

 This map shows areas where aquatic species may have trouble moving through a stream.
-Culvert length, culvert width, and stream slope are used to determine the risk of barriers to aquatic species movement. blog post.
+Culvert length, culvert width, and stream slope are used to determine the risk of barriers to aquatic species movement.